ThomasDOtto/ILRA/README.md

 Parameters are not positional.
 If you did not provide a required parameter, the pipeline may exit or use default values if possible (check the help page above, the log after execution, or the 'Arguments / Variables' section in the ILRA main script 'ILRA.sh').

-In general, from an assembly as input (argument '-a'), ILRA is going to provide a polished assembly as output with the argument '-n' as name (the file 'name.ILRA.fasta').
+In general, from an assembly as input (argument '-a'), ILRA is going to provide a polished assembly as output with the argument '-n' as name (the file 'name.ILRA.fasta' in the folder provided by the argument '-o').

-Please do provide or not the arguments '-C' and '-I' to indicate whether to use short reads to perform error correction (iCORN2 / Pilon) and to find and and filter out overlapping contigs.
+Please do provide or not the arguments '-C' and '-I' to indicate whether to use short reads to perform error correction (iCORN2 / Pilon iteratively with argument '-i' as number of iterations), and to find and filter out overlapping contigs.

-Depending on whether you provided a reference genome (argument '-r'), reordering and renaming of the contigs (ABACAS2) are going to be skipped and assessment by QUAST would be run without the reference.
+Depending on whether you provided a reference genome (argument '-r'), reordering and renaming of the contigs (ABACAS2) is going to be skipped and assessment by QUAST would be run without the reference.
 Similarly, the availability of a reference annotation (argument '-g') would determine the mode to run QUAST.
 The debug mode (argument '-d' makes possible to resumen the execution of ILRA from a particular step).
-The argument '-p' determine whether Pilon is used for short reads correction (default 'no') and the argument '-q' determines whether a final extra step for assessing the quality and completeness of the corrected assembly (QUAST, BUSCO, gathering sequences, analyzing telomeres...) is included (default 'yes').
+The argument '-p' determine whether Pilon is used for short reads correction (default 'no'), the argument '-q' determines whether a final extra step for assessing the quality and completeness of the corrected assembly (QUAST, BUSCO, gathering sequences, analyzing telomeres...) is included (default 'yes'), the argument

-More arguments...
-XXX

 Finally, ILRA can be run in alternative modes (argument '-m'):
 * '-m taxon': To perform decontamination based on taxonomic classification, which would be more computationally expensive.